KTH/devops-course/contributions/course-automation/kultala-borzi/README.md

 - When you send a pull request for registration, please follow the name convention of using the email addresses of two members to create the folder: email-email.
     - This is assumed to be the same email addresses as specified in the readme.

-    - This is also assumed to mean “all members of the group” and not “two members”; i.e. if there are three members then all three mbemers’ email address should be included in the folder name.
+    - This is also assumed to mean “all members of the group” and not “two members”; i.e. if there are three members then all three members’ email address should be included in the folder name.

 ## Proposal
 When a new project is proposed, the readme and the folder name are checked for the names of the group members.
 The group validity is checked against the rules stated above and a comment with the results is posted on the PR.
 It also checks that the name of the folder is correct in relation to the email addresses in the readme.